sevuu/dotfiles/README.md

 grabc
 maim
 xclip`
-https://github.com/kamek-pf/polybar-forecast for weather icons on polybar
+https://github.com/kamek-pf/polybar-forecast for weather icons on polybar.

+In order to install programs from **./Builds** directory you just need to run `sudo make clean install` in each folder